sailja/self_study/JavaStudy/CDAC/CoreJava/README.md

 And the reason being that inorder to run the code, JVM looks for a special function with a signature: `public static void main(Sting[] args)` in order to run the program.
 The same happens for any change in the signature of the main function, eg. `public static void main(String args)`, because the argument list doesn't have an array of Strings, but it has a single String parameter.

+__NOTE:__
+* One java source file can contain multiple classes.
-__NOTE:__ When compiling a single java source file, it'll produce the number of `.class` files as there are classes in the source code.
+* When compiling a single java source file, it'll produce the number of `.class` files as there are classes in the source code.
 For example:
 ```java
 class Hello {
         public static void main(String[] args) {